A Guide to Getting Court Ordered Rehab for a Loved One

 • The person is willing to comply with addiction treatment

-If your loved one meets any of the above conditions, it’s possible they may benefit from and be eligible for court ordered rehab.
+If your loved one meets any of the above conditions, they may benefit from and be eligible for court ordered rehab.

-Though your loved one may be adamant about not seeking addiction treatment, now’s the time to be honest about why you really want them to get help.
+Your loved one may be adamant about not seeking addiction treatment, but it’s time to be honest about why you really want them to get help.
 Explain to the person that you love and care about them, and that you want them to receive treatment so they can become healthier and happier, and improve their livelihood.
-This is important because your loved one may feel betrayed after they learn about the role you may have played in getting them court ordered rehab.
+This is important because your loved one may feel betrayed after they learn about the role you may have played in getting them into rehab.

 Call Detox.com now to find treatment programs for your loved one.